GuboHeg/TPw/README.md

 There are two spthy files:

-`Corr_watermark.spthy` is the file to verify the execution and the wellformedness of the tamarin model.
+`corr_watermark.spthy` is the file to verify the execution and the wellformedness of the tamarin model.

-`Watermark.spthy` is the file in which we verify the confidentiality of the parameters.
+`conf_watermark.spthy` is the file in which we verify the confidentiality of the parameters.

 ## Running the tests